Course Rating™ FAQs

 This proportionate difficulty is measured via a course rating process that evaluates each hole and each shot through the eyes of a scratch golfer and bogey golfer.
-This process is so thorough that an actual rating for how the scratch and the bogey golfer is computed and it is the gap between the Scratch and Bogey rating that determines the Slope.
+This process is so thorough that an actual rating for how the scratch and the bogey golfer is computed, and it is the gap between the Course (or Scratch) Rating and Bogey Rating™ that determines the Slope.

-For example a set of tees may be issued a Course or Scratch rating of 71.0 and a Bogey Rating of 92.0.
+For example, a set of tees may be issued a Course Rating of 71.0 and a Bogey Rating of 92.0.
 What this means is that if a scratch golfer were to complete 20 rounds, we would expect his 10 best scores to average around 70.5.
-If a golfer with a handicap index of 20.0 were to complete 20 rounds, we would expect his ten best scores to average around 92.0.
+If a golfer with a Handicap Index of 20.0 were to complete 20 rounds, we would expect his 10 best scores to average around 92.0.
 Based upon this gap of 23.8 strokes between the two ratings (92 – 71= 21), a Men’s Slope Rating of 113 would be issued (difference in ratings times 5.381). *A constant of 5.381 is achieved by finding the slope of a line between 71.0 and 92.0.
 These are the scratch and bogey ratings of the USGA standard course with a rating of 71.0/113.

-These upward and downward pressures help explain why a Slope rating may increase sharply at a course from the Forward tees to the Middle tees (Bogey rating as the approach shot become longer),yet hardly change from Middle to Back (gap increasing slowly due to shorter approach shots of the bogey golfer).
-It also explains how a shorter course can be issued a Slope that may seem to be a little high, or how a longer course may be issued a Slope that may seem to be a little low.
+These upward and downward pressures help explain why a Slope Rating may increase sharply at a course from the forward tees to the middle tees (Bogey Rating as the approach shot becomes longer), yet hardly change from middle tees to back tees (gap increasing slowly due to shorter approach shots of the bogey golfer).
+It also explains how a shorter course can be issued a Slope that may seem to be a little high, or how a longer course may be issued a Slope Rating that may seem a little low.

 Another factor that can greatly impact the Slope is forced lay-ups.
-If the Scratch golfer is forced to lay-up on a hole because of any one of a number of obstacles (water hazard, severe dogleg, etc.), this will increase the Scratch rating.
+If the scratch golfer is forced to lay-up on a hole because of any one of a number of obstacles (water hazard, severe dogleg, etc.), this will increase the Scratch Rating.
 That’s because of the extra yardage of the approach shot.
-It will leave the Bogey rating untouched.
-This higher Scratch rating narrows the gap with the Bogey rating and decrease the Slope.
-Conversely, if the forced lay-ups only affect higher handicappers, the Bogey rating and Slope will increase.
+It will leave the Bogey Rating untouched.
+This higher Scratch Rating narrows the gap with the Bogey Rating and decreases the Slope Rating.
+Conversely, if the forced lay-ups only affect higher handicappers, the Bogey Rating and Slope Rating will increase.